 We have deliberately kept them very affordable so that users can use them as regular diagnostic tools.
-All these assessments can all be accessed below, they are…
+All these assessments can all be accessed below.

-- There are two APEST Vocational Profile Assessments (Personal and 360) are proven tools in helping people develop their own sense of unique callings as disciples of Jesus.
+- There are two APEST Vocational Profile Assessments (Personal and 360) are proven tools in helping people develop their sense of unique callings as disciples of Jesus.

 Some guidelines for use of any of these tests

 (If you have already purchased a 5Q assessment and want access to your results, please check your email and spam folder for instructions with a personalized link over to http://5qtests.com.
-If you are looking for an APEST assessment, please visit http://www.theforgottenways.org and log in with the username and password you set up on the 5Q Central website when you purchased the assessment.
+If you are looking for an APEST assessment, please visit http://www.theforgottenways.org and log in with the username and password you set up on the 5Q Central website when you purchased the evaluation.
 If you have any trouble, please email firstname.lastname@example.org.)

 1. The APEST Vocational Profile

 The APEST assessment is a profiling instrument designed to identify an individual’s destiny and calling.
-By taking the APEST you will see your relative strength in each of the areas named by Paul in Ephesians 4 (apostle, prophet, evangelist, shepherd, teacher) and are also called the fivefold ministry.
+By taking the APEST, you will see your relative strength in each of the areas named by Paul in Ephesians 4 (apostle, prophet, evangelist, shepherd, teacher) and are also called the fivefold ministry.

 The APEST Assessment is available in two formats.

 - The APEST Personal Vocational Assessment is an inventory that compares a person’s behavior to the APEST framework.
 You choose between 50 pairs of words/phrases by determining which option is most like you.

 2. The 5Q Tests